Minor in Biology

 *Chemistry, environmental science, physics, and psychology majors need to take only one advanced laboratory instead of two.
 However, students should check with their major advisers in order to determine whether a guided research and seminar course is a suitable selection for your major's lab requirements.

-Courses for your major may not overlap with courses for the Biology Minor (except by petition from the Associate Chair, in cases where the minor will require more than 18 points, your major requires more than 40 points, the overlapping courses are required for both major and minor, and the request is for no more than two overlapping courses).
+Courses for your major may not overlap with courses for the Biology Minor (except by petition from the Chair, in cases where the minor will require more than 18 points, your major requires more than 40 points, the overlapping courses are required for both major and minor, and the request is for no more than two overlapping courses).

 To qualify for the minor, a course must be letter-graded A+ to C-.
 Any previous P's in courses required for the minor will be converted when the minor is put on your transcript.
 Courses for your minor may also be used for general education requirements.